fabio-a-oliveira/fabio-a-oliveira/README.md

 Hi!
 Fabio here.

 An Electrical Engineer with a background in the Automotive and Aerospace industries.
-Currently delving into Data Science and Machine Learning.
+Currently working with Data Science and Machine Learning in the financial sector.

 I write code mainly in Python, but also have some experience with R and Matlab/Simulink and know some SQL and HTML.